What is the gut-brain axis?

 For the last 100 years or so, science and medicine have approached them by killing them with antibiotics.
 However, not all bacteria are harmful—in fact, they are our first line of defence against pathogens.
 Without our bacteria, we would never be able to sustain a potent immune system.

 Our genes take 10,000 years to change, but bacteria can evolve in a matter of hours.
 Pathogens are genealogically outrunning us, but a healthy set of bacteria allow us to keep up.
 And that healthy set of bacteria predominantly live in our gut.

 How does tension affect the gut?

 The effects of acute stress on our gut could manifest as those stomach-churning feelings you get before a high-pressure situation.
-That’s the gut-brain axis in action.
+That’s the gut-brain connection in action.
 The muscles in the gut start squeezing and relaxing more, resulting in the need to go to the bathroom.
 And with levels of stress only going up post-pandemic, the connection between stress in the brain and stress in the gut is more relevant than ever.